-How can an NYC immigration lawyer help you?
+How can a NYC immigration lawyer help you?

 An immigration lawyer NYC can help you apply for a US Work Visa, Green Card, US Citizenship, Asylum, Immigration Waivers, Defense from Deportation and Removal Proceedings in NYC Immigration Court and other US Immigration Courts across the USA.

 How do I find a good immigration lawyer in NYC?

-In order to find a good immigration lawyer in NYC, we recommend that you look at the American Immigration Lawyers Association (AILA) website.
-We believed that immigration lawyers who are members at AILA are the best immigration lawyers since they are constantly receiving immigration updates and participate in continuing legal education that AILA provides.
-In addition, AILA immigration lawyers in NYC are known for cooperating with each and freely share their experience and information in order to help each other.
+In order to find a good immigration lawyer in NYC we recommend that you look at the American Immigration Lawyers Association (AILA) website.
+We believe that immigration lawyers who are members at AILA are the best immigration lawyers since they are constantly receiving and reviewing immigration updates and participating in continuing legal education that the AILA provides.
+In addition, AILA immigration lawyers in NYC are known for cooperating with each other and freely share their experience and information in order to help fellow AILA members.

-The cost of an immigration lawyer in NYC for a Green Card varies from one law firm to another and fees can vary depending on the complexity of each case.
-For example, an NYC Immigration Lawyer may charge more legal fees from an Immigration Lawyer locates in Queens, NY.
-The legal fees for Green Card based on marriage, for example, runs between $1,800 to $4,000 and may or may not include an NYC immigration attorney appearance at USCIS Interview.
+The cost of an immigration lawyer in NYC for a Green Card differ from one law firm to another and fees can vary depending on the complexity of each case.
+For example, an NYC immigration lawyer may charge more legal fees than an immigration lawyer located far outside NYC.
+The legal fees for Green Card based on marriage, for example, generally runs between $1,800 and $4,000, and may or may not include an NYC immigration attorney appearance at USCIS Interview.

 Who is the best immigration lawyer in NYC?

 How much does an NYC deportation lawyer cost?

-The cost of a Deportation Lawyer in NYC can cost between $5,000 to $20,000 depending on the complexity of the deportation case.
-As the US Immigration Courts are backlogged your deportation case may take few years to be completed.
-In such a case, you may ask your immigration attorney for a payment plan.
+The cost of a Deportation Lawyer in NYC can cost between $5,000 and $20,000, depending on the complexity of the deportation case.
+As the US Immigration Courts are backlogged, your deportation case may take few years to be completed.
+If this is the situation, you may ask your immigration attorney for a payment plan.